syncfusion-content/windowsforms-docs/WindowsForms/Menus/Theming.md

 ### Office 2016 dark gray

-The `Office2016DarkGray` applies with Office 2016 dar gray colored styles to the menu control.
+The `Office2016DarkGray` applies with Office 2016 dark gray colored styles to the menu control.
 The below code snippet shows the Office 2016 dark gray theme is applied to the menu control.

 {% tabs %}